symlex/symlex/README.md

 CLI and single-page applications.
 It comes complete with working examples from testing to forms and database abstraction.
 Simply delete what you don't need.

-The [kernel](https://github.com/symlex/di-microkernel) is extremely lean and only creates a service container for bootstrapping your application within its context.
+The [kernel](https://github.com/symlex/di-microkernel) is tiny and only creates a service container for bootstrapping your application within its context.
 Using a single container for configuration and dependency injection reduces complexity and leads to improved performance compared to other frameworks.